accelerant-dev/comprehensive-rust/src/cargo/code-samples.md

 # Running Code Samples

-Most of Tthe code blocks in this course are fully interactive:
+Most of the code blocks in this course are fully interactive:

 ```rust,editable
 fn main() {